Volunteer trips around the world

 Please take into account additional expenses like tours, trips, WiFi, cold drinks, restaurants and bars.
 It is a good idea to carry different types of payment like cash, credit cards and debit cards.

-WiFi is available at the project for R300 per week (about $20).
-Laundry can be done on your own for R75 per bundle (about $4.50).
+WiFi is available at the project for R100 per week (about $6).

 It is important to realize that not all the work will be easy or "romantic".
 Many times you will need to roll up your sleeves and get dirty.
 Keeping a positive attitude is important, and note that mundane tasks contribute and are very important to the program.